Ronaldr1985/Void-WSL/README.md

 # Void Linux WSL

 A simple PowerShell script to port [Void Linux](https://voidlinux.org/) to WSL.
+This script was heavly inspired and helped by the [fedora-wsl project](https://github.com/SocMinarch/fedora-wsl)

 ## Requirements